alastair87-cyf/fundamentals-course/about-this-course/graduation/selection-process.md

 > **Above all else, we want to give people a chance.
 >
-> Our aim is to remove people who we believe to have a very low chance of succeeding or who are not as committed to the course as we need them to be.**
+> Our aim is to ensure you are committed to the course and we are able to help you succeed.**

 ### Selection Spreadsheet